 When you just see confit on a menu it almost always means a confit de canard, the thigh and leg of a fatted duck, and rarely goose confit d’oie.
-Legs, thighs, manchons (lower bit of the wing) and gizzards are traditionally preserved this way, put up in jars or cans with fat (usually a mix of lard and duck fat) and slowly cooked, allowing them to be kept without refrigeration.
+Legs, thighs, manchons (lower bit of the wing) and gizzards are traditionally preserved this way, put up in jars or cans with fat (usually a mix of lard and duck fat) and cooked slowly.

 You can also find pork and chicken confits, and fruit confit and...

 Confit de figues: fresh figs cooked with balsamic vinegar, brown sugar, lemon juice and olive oil; often served with foie gras.